Stunning Pictures of Cherry Blossoms — With Facts

 Cherry blossoms have an important cultural significance in Japan, where they are called "sakura."
 Kyoto is considered one of the best places in Japan to see cherry blossoms.

-Cherry Blossoms Usually Grow 20-30 Feet
+Cherry Blossom Trees Usually Grow 20 to 30 Feet

 Image location: Jinhae, South Korea